OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/dd/web.md

 ---
 title: web
-description: This page offers information on how to find websites for a given Coin, including homepages, forums, and announcement sites.
+description: "This page offers information on how to find websites for a given Coin," including homepages, forums, and announcement sites.
 It also provides a guide on how to use the web command with no parameters.
 keywords: